vipul2802/o365hq.com/content/blog/Microsoft Search.md

 ![](https://o365hq.com/images/672.png)

-While at work, you can explore the intelligence of Microsoft Search to access information within Office 365.
+While at work, you can explore the intelligence of Microsoft Search to access information within Microsoft 365.
 Microsoft Search's results include local and organizational content.
 Whether searching for people, office locations, or files, you can easily find it all in *Microsoft 365*.